-The best noise-canceling headphones for most people
+The best wireless headphones for most people

 Sony’s WH-1000XM5s have a completely different design from their predecessors.
 The changes result in greater comfort when you’re wearing them on your head for extended periods of time — like on a flight or if you’re at the office.